By Editorial Staff

 Prophet Muhammad (Allah bless him and grant him peace) sometimes used to perform the night prayer two by two.
 Sometimes, he performed four rak’ahs then another four then three at the end.

-It is also proved that he performed nine connected rak’ahs sitting at the eighth to recite the supplication of the first tashahhud and at the ninth rak’ahs to recite the second tashahhud.
+It is also proved that he performed nine connected rak’ahs sitting at the eighth to recite the supplication of the first tashahhud and at the ninth rak’ahs to recite tashahhud in full.

 What to recite when you perform three rak’ahs for witr at the end of your prayer?